Skip to main content

 Erin Scarborough - AT&T

-Erin has previously been responsible for AT&T's portfolio of consumer internet and wireline voice products across the company’s fiber, copper and fixed wireless networks.
+Previously, Erin was responsible for AT&T's portfolio of consumer internet and wireline voice products across the company’s fiber, copper and fixed wireless networks.
 She led the strategy, roadmap execution and lifecycle management for all of AT&T’s broadband services and in-home connected experiences, while also overseeing deployment strategy for the company’s entire fiber and fixed wireless network infrastructure.
-Throughout the lifecycle of any broadband or wired voice product, Erin and her team were tasked with not only creating the best possible product but also managing costs and ensuring an optimal return on investments.
+Throughout the lifecycle of any broadband or wired voice product, Erin and her team were tasked with not only creating the best possible product, but also managing costs and ensuring an optimal return on investments.

 Erin also was an Executive Director of Broadband Strategy, where she managed the company’s multi-billion dollar fiber build plan, including all analytics, forecasting and competitive assessments necessary to successfully deploy this network.